These are some of the day-to-day questions that students may need to know in no particular order.

 No, we cannot email you a copy of your transcript.
 We recommend for you to scan a copy of your most recent transcript to have accessible for job applications.
-Effective Spring 2013, electronic official transcripts ARE available from the University Registrar's Office, though it is still the University Policy to not email any transcripts.
+Effective Spring 2013, electronic official transcripts ARE available from Transcript Plus on the University Registrar's Office webpage.

-If you are a current student, you may stop by the OSA for a paper copy of your unofficial transcript that you can scan and email to yourself.
-If you are a graduate, and the next semester is already in session, you must contact the University Registrar's Office for an official transcript.
-The OSA may no longer provide graduates unofficial transcripts once the next semester has began.
+If you are a current student, you can get an unofficial transcript from SAGE.
+If you are a graduate, and the next semester is already in session, you must go through Transcript Plus on the University Registrar's Office for an official transcript.

 6. How do I know what courses I need to take?